Offshore Outsourcing Definition

 From IBM to Cisco, most of the world's largest corporations and businesses operate certain functions offshore.
 Although there are some drawbacks, including reduced real-time communication and possible tax implications, this is an area worth exploring.

 If you need help understanding the offshore outsourcing definition, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.